 - Posters: Placed across the District, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events. - Summary Posters: DBLP summary posters were produced and covered 7 specific topic areas.
 These provided information on the three main towns, Rural Bassetlaw, Bassetlaw Garden Village, Employment and Green and Healthy Bassetlaw. - Flyers: Advertising the consultation, signposting where to find more information and the dates of the online events. - Local Plan phone line: A dedicated phone line was created for the consultation period.
 This was live between 9am to 5pm workdays, and calls were directly answered by Planning Offices who addressed queries and provided information on the Local Plan and the consultation. - Resource Packs: These were offered to various interested parties, including Parish Councils, Ward Councillors and Neighbourhood Planning Groups.
 The packs included a checklist where they could request digital or bundles of printed resources.
-This included: posters, flyers, comments forms, how to guides. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the site allocations identified in the Draft Local Plan.

-- Printed Media: A three page article was placed in the Life Publication magazine, which was delivered to 40,000 homes across the District.
+This included: posters, flyers, comments forms, how to guides. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the site allocations identified in the Draft Local Plan. - Printed Media: A three page article was placed in the Life Publication magazine, which was delivered to 40,000 homes across the District.
 This included information on the Plan contents, the site allocations and the consultation.
 The following month publication of the magazine contained an advert for the consultation.
 Press releases were also made to the local newspapers, including the Retford Times and the Worksop Guardian.
-A press release and digital resources were sent to various interested parties who printed them in local newsletters. - Resource Printing Service: As we were unable to leave printed resources in publically accessible locations due to Covid-19, we offered a print service where people could request printed resources and sections of the plan or supporting evidence base and have them posted or emailed to them. - Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the DBLP, the consultation and the planned events.
-Platforms include: Facebook, Twitter and NextDoor. - Email banner: This was distributed to the Planning Department at Bassetlaw District Council, to be added to individuals email signatures. - Interactive Policies Map: This was created to provide a visual representation of the Local Plan policies and identified the site allocations. - Frequently Asked Questions: Questions submitted and answered during the consultation events were added to the FAQ section of the website.
+A press release and digital resources were sent to various interested parties who printed them in local newsletters.

+- Resource Printing Service: As we were unable to leave printed resources in publically accessible locations due to Covid-19, we offered a print service where people could request printed resources and sections of the plan or supporting evidence base and have them posted or emailed to them. - Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the DBLP, the consultation and the planned events.
+The key platforms were: Facebook, Twitter and NextDoor and the social media reach/impressions included the following: - Twitter: 26 tweets with 23,481 impressions - o Facebook: 37 posts with a reach of 96,649 - Email banner: This was distributed to the Planning Department at Bassetlaw District Council, to be added to individuals email signatures. - Interactive Policies Map: This was created to provide a visual representation of the Local Plan policies and identified the site allocations. - Frequently Asked Questions: Questions submitted and answered during the consultation events were added to the FAQ section of the website.
 Prior to consultation start a number of questions were written and answered and placed in the FAQ section. - How to Guides: These were created and made available in digital or printed format.
-The Guides were: - o How to book onto the Online Draft Local Plan Consultation Events - How to use Teams- Web and Mobile - How to submit your comments online - Email/Post: The initial invite to make representations was sent on November 25th 2020 and was followed by additional reminder emails on December 7th 2020, 4th January 2021 and 18th January 2021.

-3.100 The Draft Bassetlaw Local Plan 2020-2037 and its supporting evidence based documents were published for public consultation on 25 November 2020 under Regulation 18 of the Town and Country Planning (Local Planning)(England) Regulations 2012.
+The Guides were: - o How to book onto the Online Draft Local Plan Consultation Events - How to use Teams- Web and Mobile - How to submit your comments online - Email/Post: The initial invite to make representations was sent on November 25th 2020 and was followed by additional reminder emails on December 7th 2020, 4th January 2021 and 18th January 2021. - 3.100 The Draft Bassetlaw Local Plan 2020-2037 and its supporting evidence based documents were published for public consultation on 25 November 2020 under Regulation 18 of the Town and Country Planning (Local Planning)(England) Regulations 2012.
 These papers are identified in Table 12.